 When Should a Trader Hedge?

 There are several different occasions when traders should consider hedging their positions.
 Adverse market conditions and high volatility are the first conditions.
-Based on fundamental or technical analysis, traders might conclude that the market is about to move in an unfavourable manner.
+Based on fundamental or technical analysis, traders might conclude that the market is about to move unfavorably.
 In this case, the trader must hedge his open positions when the price is moving in the opposite direction to prevent losses or erosion of his unrealized profits.

-Another example where you might need to hedge is when you expect certain economical, geopolitical, or natural events would occur.
+Another example where you might need to hedge is when you expect certain economic, geopolitical, or natural events to occur.
 These events usually introduce risk factors that endanger investment portfolios or speculative positions.
 So, traders should apply relevant hedging strategies to mitigate the resulting risk and subsequent drawdown.

 Pros and Cons of Hedging: Evaluating the Benefits and Drawbacks